ash-jc-allen/short-url/README.md

  ```

 #### Enforce HTTPS
-When building a shortened URL, you might want to enforce that enforce that the visitor is redirected to the HTTPS version
+When building a shortened URL, you might want to enforce that the visitor is redirected to the HTTPS version
 of the destination URL.
 This can be particularly useful if you're allowing your web app users to create their own shortened
 URLS.